lsst-tstn/tstn-017/index.rst

 Assuming the architecture specified in LSE-150 :cite:`LSE-150` for the configuration system (database or version controlled), we must now make sure enough information is captured to satisfy the traceability requirements specified in LSE-62 :cite:`LSE-62`.

 LSE-209 :cite:`LSE-209` specifies the global interface a component must implement to be a valid resource of the system, including a set of events to satisfy the aforementioned configuration requirements, e.g.; ``settingVersions`` and ``settingsApplied`` events.
-At the time of this writing, the information contained in LSE-209 :cite:`LSE-209` is insufficent to guide the development of the interfaces.
+At the time of this writing, the information contained in LSE-209 :cite:`LSE-209` is insufficient to guide the development of the interfaces.

-The diagram in :numref:`fig-csc-start` illustrates the agreed upon interface for handling CSC configuration and satifying the system requirements.
+The diagram in :numref:`fig-csc-start` illustrates the agreed upon interface for handling CSC configuration and satisfying the system requirements.

 .. figure:: /_static/ConfigCSCStart.png
    :name: fig-csc-start